-To slow down your car, the traditional brake system requires a force acting on the brake pedal, which acts on a fluid in which this force turns into pressure and a friction material at the brake pads, converting the kinetic energy of our vehicle into heat.
+To slow down your car, the traditional brake system requires a force acting on the brake pedal, which acts on a fluid in which this force turns into pressure and a friction material at the brake pads and calipers, converting the kinetic energy of our vehicle into heat.

-Brake-pad’s life-cycle will depend on the type of vehicle, the average force applied to the pedals, and the quality of the pads.
+Brake pads-definition life-cycle will depend on the type of vehicle, the average force applied to the pedals, and the type of brake pads.
 For example, in a race-car, the brake pads are changed after every race, and the brake pads used during qualifying and practice laps are not the same used at the race.

 For a regular road vehicle, their replacement depends mostly on the driving style of the driver, braking at the last minute, applying a large force at the pedal will make the pads wear faster.